joao-aguilera-c/joao-aguilera-c/README.md

   João is an Audio Engineer from Rio de Janeiro.
 He is the founder of <strong>O//QUARTO Records</strong> (@oquartorecords) a Music Production Company and Studio.
   He started to produce music with 14 years old.
 While he graduated as <strong>Mechanical Engineer</strong> at one of the most prestigious university of <strong>Rio de Janeiro </strong>
   he decided to live in <strong>London</strong> for a year, where he deepened in Waves Physics and Innovation and Enterprise at London South Bank University.
-  Now at age of 29 he find a new love for <strong>programming</strong>, his goals in this area are to make a <strong>crypto trading algo</strong> and work as a <strong>data scientist</strong> for the industry as soon as possible!
+  Now at age of 29 he dedicates himself to an old love for <strong>programming</strong>, his goals in this area are to make a <strong>profitablem crypto trading algo</strong> and find challenging jobs in <strong>Data Science</strong>!
 </p>

 <p align="left">